clarkfitzg/phd_research/opencv/opencv.md

 Benchmarks show `.C()` to be the slowest, presumably because of unnecessary copying in that case.
 For a vector of 1 million numbers the C version is a bit under 1 ms, while vanilla R is 3 ms.

+But I still need to do an OO version of the template.
+This is more subtle.
+Should the data stay in C++ and only move to R when required?
+Is S4 or RC better?

+Another learning moment: when defining S4 methods like for `+` the method signatures must match.
+Ie. the args must be named `e1, e2`.